magicznyleszek/hashtabber/README.md

 # HashTabber

 This is a simple hash-driven tabbed navigation system.
 I was constantly in need of those, so I finally made a kinda-plugin.
-It uses some jQuery and SCSS.
+It uses some JavaScript and SCSS.

 You can read more at [hashtabber.smutnyleszek.com](http://hashtabber.smutnyleszek.com).